Ilam province: Fauna

 Ilam province is only area in the world in which the spider-tailed horned viper can be found.

 Nature conservatories

 About 13% of the total territory of Ilam province is under the protection and monitoring of local and national natural reserves organizations.
 There are four protected areas, which in total, cover 1377 km2:

-In addition to the protected areas mentioned above, there is:
+In addition to the protected areas mentioned above, there are:

 "Tang-e Bina and Bijar" hunting prohibited area: around 500 km2 in area, near Chavar;